The Solstice East Family

 Jill Heath, MD

 A career-long interest in helping adolescents grow into their healthiest and happiest selves drew Jill Heath, M.D. to join the therapeutic team at Solstice East as their staff psychiatrist .
 Earning her Bachelor Degree in Nursing from the University of Texas prior to pursuing her medical degree from Texas A&M University, she was Nurse in Charge of an adolescent inpatient treatment program and group leader of a therapeutic wilderness program.
 Following medical school, she completed her psychiatric residency at Timberlawn Psychiatric Hospital in Dallas, a long-term hospital strong in milieu and psychodynamic psychotherapy, as well as complex diagnosis and pharmacotherapy.
 After residency, Dr. Heath moved with her family to Asheville where she was staff psychiatrist at Highland Hospital for adolescent and adult inpatient and day hospital.
 For the past 19 years she has had a private practice specializing in adolescent and adult psychotherapy and pharmacotherapy.
+She is board certified as a Diplomat of the American Board of Psychiatry and Neurology.
 She also leads groups in Mindfulness-Based Cognitive Therapy.
 Dr. Heath has a son and a daughter in college and enjoys outdoor activities such as hiking, kayaking and bicycling with friends and family in the beautiful Blue Ridge Mountains of North Carolina.

 Wes Selent, M.S.